ISM-Weimar/DeepEnergyMethods/tensorflow_collocation/README.md

 conda install matplotlib
 conda install -c conda-forge pydoe
 ```
-Note: Although spyder and matplotlib are installed already in the base environment, they should be installed and run from the "tf" environment (in Python 3.6) to ensure that they work correctly with programs which use tensorflow.
+Note: Although spyder and matplotlib are installed already in the base environment, they should be installed and run from the "tf" environment to ensure that they work correctly with programs which use tensorflow.

 6. Start spyder from the Anaconda prompt:
 `spyder`